ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Processes.md

 #### fork()
 fork is called to create a new process.
 It provides a new process ID (PID).
 The new process is an exact copy of the previous program (called the child to the original process as the parent), but when the fork process finishes, the parent program receives the PID of the child while the child receives 0.
-This means that the output of the parent program is non-deterministic, and can cause problems in multi-threaded programs.

 ### Process States
 Processes can be in one of three simplified states:
 1. Running: executing instructions